-In the morning she took her breakfast as usual and went to the shop to work.
-She informed the girls how happy she felt; that she was sure she had experienced a change of heart, for everything appeared lovely.
+In the morning she took her breakfast as usual, and went to the shop to work.
+She informed the girls how happy she felt; that she was sure that she had experienced a change of heart, for everything appeared lovely.
 She tried in vain to work; she left off, and said she would go to the house.
-She was astonished that any person could rest easy who was unconverted; and felt alarmed for them all.
-As she went out, she met Joel; and informed him how happy she was; that her sins were all forgiven, and then begged of him to neglect religion no longer.
-She went to the house, and informed her mother of the change wrought in her feellings.
-Her mother said, "You have become a Christian; only be faithful, and you may be the means of doing much good."
+She was astonished that any person could rest easy who was unconverted; she felt alarmed for them all.
+As she went out, she met Joel; she informed him how happy she was; that her sins were all forgiven, and then begged of him to neglect religion no longer.
+She went to the house, informed her mother of the change wrought in her feelings.
+Her mother said, "you have become a Christian; only be faithful, and you may be the means of doing much good."
 She spent the day conversing with all whom she met, upon the subject of religion.
-She asked her father to appoint a prayer-meeting at the house; he did so, and she was very happy in telling to all around what a dear Saviour she had found.
-There were a number convicted of sin.
+She asked her father to appoint a prayer meeting at the house; he did so, and she was very happy in telling to all around what a dear Saviour she had found; there were a number convicted of sin.

-One evening, not long after, they were gathered together at her mother's, as they often did, and were going to have some popped corn: they parched it in a long-handled frying pan.
-Sabra had kindled the fire in the old fire-place in the kitchen.
+One evening, not long after, they were gathered together at her mother's, as they often did, and they were going to have some popped corn; they parched it in a long-handled frying pan; she had kindled the fire in the old fire-place in the kitchen.
 Joel said he would assist her.
 Sabra commenced the subject of religion; said she would like to be a missionary.
 Joel said, "If I thought my condemnation would not be a hundred times greater than the heathen, I would be happier than I am at present."
 "I am rejoiced to hear this," said Sabra; "then you are beginning to see your need of a Saviour.
-O seek religion now, and you will find mercy."
+Oh, seek religion now, and you will find mercy."
 Sabra often conversed, sang and prayed with him.
-After a few days of deep conviction, he obtained pardon, and had a good hope of his acceptance with Christ.
-They both united with the church at the same time.

-Sabra thought it the duty of all Christians to make a.

-public profession of their faith in Christ as their Saviour, and unite themselves with the people of God: but she knew not where she could make herself the most useful, She desired that all party spirit should be subdued; and that all Christians might agree.
-But this was not so Christians seemed to differ exceedingly in their belief.
-She finally came to the conclusion, that the Lord made them Christians, of one heart and of one mind; and that discord and party spirit was the work of Satan.
-She often thought of her pious uncle, and found much of the same spirit among all Chris-Her peace of mind was uninterrupted.
-There was one place in particular that seemed very beautiful to her; she often resorted thither, to pray God to renew her spiritual strength, and give her grace to enable her to perform the vows she had publicly made.
+After a few days of deep conviction, he obtained pardon, and had a good hope.
+He was baptised at the same time with Sabra.
+Sabra never had any doubts but that the ordinance of baptism should be administered by immersion, still she thought the Methodists were the most correct in their views upon communion.
+She was not persuaded what course to pursue.
+She desired that all partitions and bars might be taken down, and that Christians should all agree.
+She came to the conclusion that, when they were first converted, the Lord made them all Christians, of one heart, but they afterwards made themselves Baptists, Methodists, &c.
+She could find no fault with the doctrines of the Methodists, and she thought they enjoyed more religion than the Baptists.
+She often thought of her uncle, and she found much of the same spirit in all churches.
+She knew if Samuel succeeded in the project he was forming, she would have to form new associations, and she would wait, after being baptised, and perhaps not unite with the church, duty would appear more plain to her in the future.
+She enjoyed uninterrupted peace of mind; she was faithful to all, especially to her class in the Sabbath school.
+She met with her associates in the district school house, and in every convenient place spoke of what the Lord had done for her.